Aditya-Sharma-dev18/ScribeStream-AI/README.md

 5. **Workers** fan out in parallel, one per `Task`, writing Markdown
 6. **Reducer** merges sections + images into the final article
 7. **Publisher** posts to Dev.to via REST API
+8. **LangSmith** traces every node execution for observability and debugging

 ### **Graph Topology**